andy013/votehud_custom_font/README.md

 The mod uses a custom edited version of the Noto Mono font.
 Most characters outside of the normal English alphabet and drawn as error rectangles.
 An empty rectangle is just a regular character, a filled in rectangle is a character that could be drawn behind another character.

-The UI also draws the usernames in a regular font so you can see what they would appear like to most other players and tell apart different unicode characters.
+The UI also draws the usernames in a regular font so you can see what they would appear like to most other players and tell apart different Unicode characters.

+### Why do bots have strange characters in their names?

+Normally if you try and copy someone else's name, the server will add a number in parenthesis to the beginning like this `(1)Andy`.
+The bots get around this by using invisible control characters or characters from foreign languages that don't display correctly in the source engine.
+This mod tries to display all of these characters to help players determine the difference between a player and a bot who is trying to imitate them.

+To clarify, **just because you see a box in someone's name does not mean they are a bot**.
+There are many different Unicode characters that TF2 players legitimately use in their names.
+These will all show up as boxes in my font.
+For example, if you use Chinese symbols in your name.
+What the font allows you to do is see most of the invisible characters and compare a persons name to a bot that copied them.
+If someone has the exact same name as someone else but they have an invisible character added, this should allow you to see that character and make a decision as to whether it is a bot copy or not.

-### Install instructions
+## Install instructions

 Copy the files from [this repo](https://github.com/andy013/votehud_custom_font/files/6268634/votehud_custom_font.zip) to a folder named `votehud_custom_font` in your `tf/custom` directory.
 E.g.